Mobile telephony: By civilians

 This Railfone found on some Amtrak trains in North America uses cellular technology.

 An increasing number of countries, particularly in Europe, now have more mobile phones than people.
 According to the figures from Eurostat, the European Union's in-house statistical office, Luxembourg had the highest mobile phone penetration rate at 158 mobile subscriptions per 100 people, closely followed by Lithuania and Italy.
 In Hong Kong the penetration rate reached 139.8% of the population in July 2007.
 Over 50 countries have mobile phone subscription penetration rates higher than that of the population and the Western European average penetration rate was 110% in 2007 (source Informa 2007).

 There are over five hundred million active mobile phone accounts in China, as of 2007, but the total penetration rate there still stands below 50%.
 The total number of mobile phone subscribers in the world was estimated at 2.14 billion in 2005.
 The subscriber count reached 3.3 billion by November 2007, thus reaching an equivalent of over half the planet's population.
 Around 80% of the world's population had access to mobile phone coverage as of 2006.

 The rise of mobile phone technology in developing countries is often cited as an example of the leapfrog effect.
 Many remote regions in the third world went from having no telecommunications infrastructure to having satellite based communications systems.
 In 2005, Africa had the largest growth rate of cellular subscribers in the world, its markets expanding nearly twice as fast as Asian markets.

 The availability of prepaid or 'pay-as-you-go' services, where the subscriber is not committed to a long-term contract, has helped fuel this growth in Africa as well as in other continents.

 In absolute numbers, India was the largest growth market in 2007, adding about 6 million mobile phones every month.
 In 2015, it had a mobile subscriber base of 937.06 million mobile phones.

 Traffic

 Since the world is operating quickly to 3G and 4G networks, mobile traffic through video is heading high.
 It was expected that by the end of 2018, the global traffic would reach an annual rate of 190 exabytes/year.
 This is the result of people shifting to smartphones.

 Mobile traffic was predicted to reach by 10 billion connections by 2018, with 94% of traffic coming from smartphones, laptops and tablets.
-69% of mobile traffic will be from videos, since we have high definition screens available in smart phones and 176.9 wearable devices to be at use.
+69% of mobile traffic will be from videos, as high definition screens became available in most commercially available smart phones and 176.9 wearable devices.
 4G was expected to dominate the traffic by 51% of total mobile data by 2018.